TyW-98/data-collection-pipeline/README.md

             self.hotel_id_list.append(hotel_id.get_attribute("data-hotelid"))
 ```

-* Once all the listed hotel's url are collected, a method named `hotel_details` is used to get the following information from each hotel's page:
+* Once all the listed hotel's url are collected, a method named `hotel_details` is used to get the following information from each hotel's details page:
   * Unique listing ID
   * Name of the hotel
   * Rating of the hotel